Dinesh-singh-saini/Event-Booking-Management-System/README.md

    ./event_booking
 ## Uses

-- 1. Display available events
+1. Display available events
-- 2. Book tickets
+2. Book tickets
-- 3. Display ticket details
+3. Display ticket details
-- 4. Generate billing receipt
+4. Generate billing receipt
-- 5. Exit
+5. Exit

+## Contributing
+We welcome contributions from the community to improve the Event Booking Management System project.

+## License
+This project is licensed under the MIT License.